2023 Schools for a Master’s Highly Focused on Digital Communication Major in Texas

 Avg Salary

-Across Texas, there were 1,549 radio, television and digital communication graduates with average earnings and debt of $27,590 and $23,161 respectively.
-At the master’s degree level specifically, there were 48 radio, television and digital communication graduates with average earnings and debt of $57,376 and $0 respectively.
+Across Texas, there were 1,586 radio, television & digital communication graduates with average earnings and debt of $27,590 and $22,249 respectively.
+At the master’s degree level specifically, there were 59 radio, television & digital communication graduates with average earnings and debt of $57,529 and $37,012 respectively.

-For this year’s “Schools for a Master’s Highly Focused on Digital Communication Major in Texas” ranking, we looked at 3 colleges that offer a degree in radio, television and digital communication.
-This a ranking of the schools where the largest percentage of students has enrolled in radio, television and digital communication.
+This year’s “Schools for a Master’s Highly Focused on Digital Communication Major in Texas” ranking analyzed 3 colleges that offered a degree in radio, television & digital communication.
+This a ranking of the schools where the largest percentage of students has enrolled in radio, television & digital communication.

 For more information, check out our ranking methodology.

-When choosing the right school for you, it’s important to arm yourself with all the facts you can.
-To that end, we’ve created a number of major-specific rankings, including this “Schools for a Master’s Highly Focused on Digital Communication Major in Texas” list to help you make the college decision.
+Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools for a Master’s Highly Focused on Digital Communication Major in Texas” list, to help you choose the best school for you.

 Schools for a Master’s Highly Focused on Digital Communication Major in Texas